 Standards are developed in a formal process, involving stakeholders and a public hearing.
 In some cases a pilot test, including a test survey, is also performed.
 The IKAS Board finally approves the standards for release.
 All standards are accessible to the public on the IKAS website.

 The standards include certain minimal requirements, but are also written to stimulate quality improvement.
-Thus it would be a mistake to read the standards as one would read a regulation from the Danish Health Authority.
+Thus it would be a mistake to read the standards as one would read a regulation from the Danish Health Authority or the Danish Patient Safety Authority.
 Not everything in the standards is written to describe and delineate precisely what the client should do.
 Parts of the standards are intended to stimulate reflection on one’s own practice, and thereby inspire improvement activities.